Russ Harvey Consulting - Computer and Internet Services

 What Does Microsoft Collect?

-Privacy at Microsoft and Windows 10 and Your Online Services indicate how Windows 10 collects information and what it is used for.
-Even if this isn't a big deal to you, Microsoft is still using your bandwidth to upload all that telemetry data.
+What kinds of data does Microsoft collect?
+Privacy at Microsoft indicates how Microsoft collects information and what it is used for.
+Even if this isn't a big deal to you (and it should be), Microsoft is still using your bandwidth to upload all that telemetry data.

 Monetizing Windows

 Microsoft has monetized Windows 10 unlike any previous version of Windows.
+Microsoft has become a services company rather than a software vendor.

 Don't believe what Microsoft tells you — Windows 10 is not an operating system.
 Oh, sure, it has many features that make it look like an operating system, but in reality it is nothing more than a vehicle for advertisements.